Alvarus Pelagius

-Alvarus Pelagius (Álvaro Pelayo; c.
+Alvarus Pelagius (Álvaro Pais; c.
 1280 - 25 January 1352) was a celebrated Galician canonist.

 Life

 Alvarus was born at Salnés, Galicia.
 He studied Canon law at Bologna, but in 1304 resigned his benefices, and entered the Franciscan Order.
 He is said to have been a pupil of Duns Scotus and to have been tutor to the children of Pedro Afonso, Count of Barcelos.
 Certain it is that he became penitentiary to Pope John XXII at Avignon, that he enjoyed much favour with this pontiff, and was employed by him to refute the claims of the antipope Pietro Rainalducci of Corbario.
 In 1333 Alvarus became titular Bishop of Coron in Achaia, and two years later was appointed to the See of Silves in Portugal.
 He also served as Apostolic nuncio in Portugal, but was not created cardinal, as some writers have asserted.
 He died in Seville, where he was buried in the Monastery of St. Clare.